Room-temperature quantification of $^{14}$CO$_{2}$ below the natural abundance with two-color cavity ring-down spectroscopy: Experimental

-The frequency spacing of the cavity resonant modes and the differences between the upper and lower transition frequencies influence the appearance of the intra-cavity two-color spectra.\cite{Jiang2021a} The lasers are locked to a resonant mode of the cavity p- or s-polarization transmission ``combs'' and are simultaneously tuned when the cavity length is changed.
+The frequency spacings of the cavity resonant modes and the upper and lower molecular transitions influence the appearance of the intra-cavity two-color spectra.\cite{Jiang2021a} The lasers are locked to a resonant mode of the cavity p- or s-polarization transmission ``combs'' and are simultaneously tuned when the cavity length is changed.
 Modes of a given polarization are separated by the cavity free spectral range ($FSR$), and for a three-mirror cavity, the s and p ``combs'' are interleaved with a spacing of approximately half the $FSR$.\cite{Saraf2007} These experimental constraints of the cavity discretize the frequency-separation selection between the pump and probe lasers and when combined with the transition frequencies of the analyte, dictate the appearance and position of the intra-cavity two-color spectroscopic features.

 Because of the high, intra-cavity, pump-laser power (17 W) and the counter-propagating beam configuration, 2C-CRDS measurements can exhibit several qualitatively different spectroscopic features.
 For $^{14}$CO$_{2}$, coherent, step-wise, and Autler-Townes-splitting features are observed with this experimental setup.
 The coherent features occur when the sum of the pump and probe laser frequencies is equal to the sum of the upper and lower molecular transition frequencies.
 These peaks are effectively Doppler-free as the near-identical frequencies of the counter propagating beams cancel out Doppler shifts from longitudinal velocities.
 The step-wise peaks are Doppler broadened and, unlike the coherent features, populate the intermediate $\nu_{3}=1$ level during a two-step absorption process.
 Regardless of the pump detuning, step-wise peaks always occur at near-zero probe detuning.
 Finally, for features where both the pump and probe are near resonance, an Autler-Townes-type splitting is observed.\cite{Autler1955}